More Money Didn’t Fix It

 Through the program, Willa stopped trying to “fix” her relationship with money.
 Instead, she started tending to it.

-She began checking her accounts weekly—not from a place of pressure or performance, but because it helped her stay connected.
+She began checking her accounts weekly — not from a feeling of pressure or performance, but because it helped her stay connected.
 She made small shifts in how she planned her expenses, how she priced her work, and how she spoke to herself about her worth.

-She let herself want more — not in a frantic, grasping way, but with steady, grounded desire.
+She let herself want more — not from fear or urgency, but from grounded, embodied desire.

 And most importantly, she began to trust herself and money.

 The fear didn’t vanish overnight.
-But it softened.
+But it eased up.
 She could feel her nervous system recalibrating.
 She slept more soundly.
 She breathed more deeply.
 She stopped holding her breath when she opened her inbox or checked her bank balance.

-This wasn’t about more control - it was about more connection.
+This wasn’t about more control — it was about more connection to herself and her money.

 A different kind of wealth